robomasterhkust/ros_environment/README.md

 192.168.1.123   desktop
 ```

-Then add threee environment variables in the `~/.bashrc`:
+Then add three environment variables in the `~/.bashrc`:

 ```
 export ROS_HOSTNAME=master